aajh/qa-site/README.md

 `DATABASE_URL` is used as the production database and to run migrations for it and `TEST_DATABASE_URL` is used by the test server.
 The format for the URL is `postgres://<username>:<password>@<host>:<port>/<database>`, for example, `postgres://postgres:postgres@localhost:5432/qa_site_dev`.

-In the project root run:
+To start the development server on http://localhost:8080, run:
 ```
 npm install
 db-migrate up
 npm run start:dev
 ```
-This starts the development server on http://localhost:8080.

 If needed, run `db-migrate up:test` to populate the database with test data.